Build event notifications

-Confirm your Data source and select the Data table you want to access.
+Confirm your Data source and select the Data table from which you want to track changes.
 Select Add.
 The new notification is added to the Notifications list and is ready to be configured.

 As Citrix Workspace Microapps supports cross-integration microapps, the Select data source list shows all available integration data sources.

 The Edit Notification screen opens.
 Follow the steps below to configure the notification.
-When your notification is configured correctly, scroll to the top of the page and select Save.
+When your notification is configured correctly, you must scroll to the top of the page and select Save.

-Notification Name lets you input the notification name and optionally select whether the notification event is run immediately after synchronization with your target application integration.
+Notification Name lets you input the notification name and optionally select whether the notification event is run immediately after synchronization of your target application integration.

 Content lets you configure the information displayed on your notification.
 Here you can configure the notification icon, notification title, and body content in addition to the display card image.
 You can optionally enter variables to incorporate elements generated from your target application integration.